Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - This solution **may** also cost more, but at scale should optimize cost as well
     - Even at a smaller scale (and most likely increased cost), this would allow the application to operate much more efficiently and would very likely pay off in the long run (depending on future growth)
       - There are also plenty of lightweight caching solutions (i.e. Memcached) that can be chosen if only simple data is needed
-- The database currently runs directly on VMs but the owning team has been unable to keep up with system updates, software patches, downstream impact of feature releases, etc.
+- The application backend database currently runs directly on VMs but the owning team has been unable to keep up with system updates, software patches, downstream impact of feature releases, etc.
-  -
+  - This is pushing the owning team to the limit by constantly having to respond to incidents and forcing them to depriorize certain initiatives
+  - In order to alleviate the owning team of managing the database themselves, the database is migrated to use a "managed" solution (i.e. AWS RDS)
+    - This will increase cloud costs, but this will decrease "management" costs of the database, allowing the team to focus on higher priority/value objectives

 A template application optimization document containing evidence of performance analysis and data on iterative improvement of application performance and examples of implementation for the customer can be found here: